Westlake

 Westlake has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that could affect this region.
-Key initiatives include Centenary Motorway Upgrade Planning, Middle Park Intersection Upgrade at Eumong Street/Riverhills Road, Metro Middle Park Mixed-Use Redevelopment, and McLeod Country Golf Club Retirement Village.
+AreaSearch has identified three projects that could impact the area: Centenary Motorway Upgrade Planning, Middle Park Intersection Upgrade (Eumong Street/Riverhills Road), Metro Middle Park Mixed-Use Redevelopment, and McLeod Country Golf Club Retirement Village.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.